Background

 Challenges

 The Penny Juice required an exploration of multiple design directions to create an improved customer experience.
-The UX goals of this redesigned was to achieve both B2B and B2C objectives which was narrowed down by using the MoSCoW method to create a MVP
+The UX goals of this redesigned was to achieve both B2B and B2C objectives which was narrowed down by using the MoSCoW method to create a MVP.

 Redefining the Checkout flow